JVK2000/TSBK07-helicopter-simulator/lab2/question-lab2.md

 *- In order to use pre-generated texture data, they must be loaded into a texture object by the host program, which must then be attached to a texture unit, and then you should communicate the texture unit number to the shader.*

+*- Texture units are hardware resources for looking up textures*

+*- The shader uses the texture unit ID, not the texture object*

+Texture units are used because there are fast.
+We have 16 texture units